top of page

 How long is the entire exam?

-Approximately 30 minutes per candidate for the exam including the preparation time.
-And the paperwork takes an additional 15-20 minutes.
+Approximately 30 minutes per candidate for the exam, including their 12-minute preparation time.
+The paperwork and getting settled before the session takes an additional 15-20 minutes.
+Even for one candidate at a local school, I set aside at least two hours in total.

 Speaking Test Procedures